FuadAlAbir/__pyVentures__/README.md

-# find-alive-ips-min
+# 0. working_ips
-The objective of the program is to find the working ips (in range) and write them in a text file.
+    : to find the working ips (in range) and write them in a text file.

+# 1. trailing_zeroes_of_factorial
+    : to find the trailing zeroes of factorial of numbers